survivejs/webpack-book/manuscript/appendices/04_searching_with_react.md

 The problem is that the index can be sizable depending on the amount of the content.
 The good thing is that you don't need the search index straight from the start.
 You can do something smarter instead.
 You can start loading the index when the user selects a search field.

 Doing this defers the loading and moves it to a place where it's more acceptable for performance.
-Given the initial search is slower than the subsequent ones, you should display a loading indicator.
+The initial search is going to be slower than the subsequent ones, and you should display a loading indicator.
 But that's fine from the user point of view.
-Webpack's *Code Splitting* feature allows to do this.
+Webpack's *Code Splitting* feature allows doing this.

 ## Implementing Search with Code Splitting